Shubhamb7/whatsapp-bulk-message-bot/README.md

 * tqdm :  makes your loops show a smart progress meter - just wrap any iterable with tqdm() `pip install tqdm`

-* pypng :  PyPNG can read and write all PNG formats.
+* PIL :  Python Imaging Library.
-             `sudo pip install pypng`
+             `pip install PIL`

-* Pyqrcode : The pyqrcode module is a QR code generator that is simple to use and written in pure python.                                                                                   `pip install pyqrcode`
+* qrcode : The qrcode module is a QR code generator that is simple to use and written in pure python.                                                                                   `pip install qrcode`